 A mortgage where the property’s equity serves as security for periodic payments made by the lender to the borrower.
 Mortgage is generally paid out upon the sale of the property

 A mortgage where the payments are only guaranteed for three, four, or five years.
 The borrower is allowed to refinance at the end of the term at the interest rate then applicable.

 Shared Appreciation Mortgage (SAM)

-It is a loan arrangement where two or more parties participate in the purchase of real estate and share the appreciation and tax deduction.
-Similar to shared equity mortgages.
+A loan arrangement where two or more parties participate in the purchase of real estate and share the appreciation and tax deduction (similar to shared equity mortgages).

 Mortgage loans to veterans by banks, savings and loans, or other lenders that are guaranteed by the Veterans’ Administration, enabling veterans to buy a residence with little or no money down.

 A secondary financing option in which a new larger mortgage is created to encompass the first mortgage.
 This large second mortgage is used to preserve the low interest rate on the first mortgage for a potential buyer